• Skip to primary navigation

 pancake cooking in a large pan

-To make these bananas foster pancakes, start by preparing and cooking 1 cup pancake mix, according to mix instructions.
+1. To make these bananas foster pancakes, start by making Pancakes for One or preparing and cooking pancake mix, according to mix instructions.

-Next you will heat a small saucepan over medium heat.
-Once hot, add 2 T butter and 1.5 T brown sugar to pan.
+2. Heat a small saucepan over medium heat to prepared sauteed bananas for pancakes.
+Once hot, add butter, brown sugar to pan.
 Stir until incorporated and bubbly.
 Sprinkle with a pinch of salt.

 sliced bananas cooking in caramel